elimak1/Secure-programming-assitant/README.md

 The application is a secure programming assistant that helps users to create secure applications.
 Logged in users can chat with the assitant which is using GPT-3.5 and using documents scraped from owasp.org as potential retrieved content to give user's up to date information on secure programming practices.

-Main features of the program
+Main features of the application

 - Retrieval augmented Chatbot
-- Storing, deleting and continuing conversations
+- Continuing or deleting previous conversations
 - Rate limiting for non-admin users
 - User authentication (user management is handled by auth0 service)
 - Slick UI